 In 5th grade, students are not put into math groups, but rather take math with their fellow homeroom classmates under the instruction of their homeroom teacher, who provides a differentiated learning environment to ensure that all students are both adequately supported and challenged.
 Starting in 6th grade, instructors place Middle School math students into one of three groupings based on their skill level, independence, and comfort with abstract ideas.
 However, the School remains committed to the goal of flexibility as students move from one year of math to the next, and parents who are anxious about their child’s placement in a math group should be assured that choices remain open to students throughout the four-year program.

 The 5th and 6th grade math curriculum builds computational fluency with whole numbers, decimals, fractions, percentages, and signed numbers, as well as skills in proportional reasoning, statistical analysis, and the measurement of both two-dimensional figures and three-dimensional solids.
 Interdisciplinary projects in data analysis and design thinking give students exciting opportunities to apply numerical concepts to their daily lives.

 for 6th, 7th, and 8th graders, both of which have weekly meetings.
-Students may also attend math meets with other local private schools and compete in the regional and national MathCounts competitions in the spring.
-Because of their extensive exposure to problem-solving challenges in the curriculum, teams of students from Sidwell Friends routinely win the local math meets and regional MathCounts competitions.
+Students may also attend math meets with other local private schools and compete in the regional and national Mathcounts competitions in the spring.
+Due to their extensive exposure to problem-solving challenges in the curriculum, student teams from Sidwell Friends routinely win the local math meets and regional Mathcounts competitions.